 - Scrolls of random uselessness may produce friendly butterflies, which can be troublesome for characters worshiping a god who dislikes the death of allies.

-All potions auto-identify when quaffed, but some (potions of poison and decay, for example) are seriously harmful.
+All potions auto-identify when quaffed, but some (potions of poison and degeneration, for example) are seriously harmful.
 It may be sensible to wait until you have larger potion stacks before trying them, so that you are more likely to discover the potion of curing, which is the most common potion and will cure poisoning and rotting.
 This also reduces the chance of wasting a valuable potion of cure mutation.
 Note that wearing an amulet of resist mutation or having poison resistance will not interfere with identifying the corresponding potions, but will protect you from their effects.

 You will also automatically identify potions when you see a monster quaff them.